 My personal take-aways

-What I like about this book is that it extends beyond just real estate.
+What I like about The Millionaire Real Estate Agent is that it extends beyond just real estate.
 Plus the combination of personal development and business development is helpful.
 As Hal Elrod would say: Your level of success rarely exceeds your level of personal development.
 A million-dollar business takes a million-dollar person to run it.
 This book will help you work towards both.

 What else can you learn from the blinks?